onmyojiwm/onmyoji/README.md

 </div>

 ## Introduction
 Onmyoji is a dynamic tiling Wayland compositor built using wlroots and written in Zig.
-It aims to provide a desktop environment-like experience by incorporating features like an integrated bar, app launcher, and GTK shell.
+It aims to provide a desktop environment-like experience by providing miscelaneous features like an integrated bar, app launcher, and GTK shell.

 The main repository is held on [GitHub](https://github.com/onmyojiwm/onmyoji "A dynamic tiling Wayland compositor using wlroots and written in Zig."), which is where the issue tracker is located and where issues and contributions can be submitted.
 A read-only mirror is held on [GitLab](https://gitlab.com/onmyoji/onmyoji "A dynamic tiling Wayland compositor using wlroots and written in Zig.").